What is sustainable finance?

 - finance growth in a sustainable manner over the long-term

-To this end, the Commission has developed a comprehensive policy agenda on sustainable finance since 2018, comprising the action plan on financing sustainable growth and the development of a renewed sustainable finance strategy in the framework of the European Green Deal.
+To this end, the Commission has since 2018 been developing a comprehensive policy agenda on sustainable finance, comprising the action plan on financing sustainable growth and the development of a renewed sustainable finance strategy in the framework of the European green deal and the new strategy for financing the transition to a sustainable economy.
 The Commission is also coordinating international efforts through its International platform on sustainable finance.

-Keep up-to-date: check the next steps for sustainable finance
+Keep up-to-date: check the latest steps for sustainable finance

 Commission expert groups on sustainable finance